josephspurrier/golang-portable-windows/README.md

 _BuildRaceDetector.cmd	- Same as _Build.cmd, but includes -race flag which detects race conditions (size of .exe is greatly increased, not for Production)
-_Clean.cmd				- Removes object files from package source directories and corresponding binary _Document.cmd			- Runs web server and opens a browser to a local version of the documentation for the application _Format.cmd				- Formats lines of code correctly _Fix.cmd				- Finds lines of code that use old APIs and makes corrections _FixDiff.cmd			- Finds lines of code that use old APIs and shows diffs to use newer APIs _Get.cmd				- Downloads and installs the packages named by the import paths _Install.cmd			- Installs the packages in the /bin directory (will create automatically) _Lint.cmd				- Installs Lint and then prints out style mistakes _List.cmd				- Outputs all the packages
+_Clean.cmd				- Removes object files from package source directories and corresponding binary _Document.cmd			- Runs web server and opens a browser to a local version of the documentation for the application _Embed.cmd				- Creates a syso file with version information (versioninfo.json) and an icon (icon.ico) _Fix.cmd				- Finds lines of code that use old APIs and makes corrections _FixDiff.cmd			- Finds lines of code that use old APIs and shows diffs to use newer APIs _Format.cmd				- Formats lines of code correctly _Generate.cmd			- Runs commands described by directives within existing files _Get.cmd				- Downloads the packages named by the import paths _GetInstall.cmd			- Downloads and installs the packages named by the import paths _Install.cmd			- Installs the packages in the /bin directory (will create automatically) _Lint.cmd				- Installs Lint and then prints out style mistakes _List.cmd				- Outputs all the packages